 PO Box 74

-I want to add my partner to the property deed
+How do I add my partner to a property deed?

 To make your partner or spouse a joint owner of the property, you will need to add them to the legal title.
 You will need to decide how much of the property is been shared (e.g. a 50/50 split between partners), and complete the correct Land Registry forms.

-I want to give the property to a family member
+How do I give my property to a family member?

-I want to remove someone from the property deed
+How do I remove someone from a property deed?

 This usually happens following a divorce or separation, or where friends or family have bought a property together and someone wishes to be released from ownership.

-In most cases, a surviving joint owner will become the sole owner of a property when the other owner dies.
+In most cases, if two people own a property jointly, the surviving owner will become the sole owner of a property when the other owner dies.